 Federal Bankruptcy Exemptions

-The amounts of the federal exemptions adjusts periodically for inflation.
+Therefore the amounts of the federal exemptions adjusts periodically for inflation.
 The NCLC has a list of the federal bankruptcy exemption amounts on its website.

 Massachusetts Bankruptcy Exemptions

-Debtors who file Chapter 13 bankruptcy in Massachusetts can choose between federal exemptions and state exemptions.
+Debtors who file Chapter 13 bankruptcy in Massachusetts can choose between for example federal exemptions and state exemptions.
 However, a debtor must have lived in Massachusetts for at least 730 days before filing a bankruptcy petition to use state bankruptcy exemptions.

 Bankruptcy exemptions for Massachusetts are found in Part III, Title II, Chapter 235, Section 34 of the Massachusetts General Laws.
 Exemptions include, but are not limited to: